-Artificial intelligence (AI) technology has become a critical disruptor in almost every industry and banking is no exception.
+Artificial intelligence has become a critical disruptor in almost every industry, including banking and finance.
 The introduction of AI in banking apps and services has made the sector more customer-centric and technologically relevant.

-In this article, we will find out the key applications of AI in the finance and banking sector and how this technology is redefining customer experience with its exceptional benefits.
+In this article, we will find out the key applications of AI in banking/finance sector and how this technology is redefining customer experience with its exceptional benefits.

 Applications of AI in banking and finance

-Artificial intelligence technologies have become an integral part of the world we live in, and banks have started integrating these technologies into their products and services at scale to remain relevant.
+Artificial intelligence has become an integral part of the world we live in, and banks have already started integrating this technology into their products and services.

 Cybersecurity and fraud detection